DV

 Strategy & risk

-BITO tracks Bitcoin Futures with a futures-based approach, while MSTY tracks Strategy (MSTR) using a covered call strategy.
+BITO tracks Bitcoin Futures with a futures-based approach, while MSTY tracks Strategy (MSTR) with a covered call approach.
+Beta is 1.8778 for BITO and 2.5604 for MSTY, indicating BITO is less volatile relative to the market.

 Fund details